-f) Check the Active Between box and select a valid time range during which the event is suppressed.
+f) Check the Active Between check box and select a valid time range during which the event is suppressed.

-By default, the time range is not enabled, i.e., the rule is always active.
+By default, the time range is not enabled.

-In general, you must not suppress accounting events.
-Suppressor rule for Accounting events can be created only for certain rare situations where Accounting events are generated by actions of Nexus Dashboard Fabric Controller or switch software.
-For example, lots of 'sync-snmp-password' AAA syslog events are automatically generated during the password synchronization between Nexus Dashboard Fabric Controller and managed switches.
-To suppress Accounting events, navigate to the Suppressor table and invoke the Add Event Suppressor Rule dialog window.

-g) Click Add Rule.
+- NoteIn general, you must not suppress accounting events.
+Suppression rule for Accounting events can be created only for certain situations where accounting events are generated by actions of Nexus Dashboard Fabric Controller or switch software.
+For example, 'sync-snmp-password' AAA syslog events are automatically generated during the password synchronization between Nexus Dashboard Fabric Controller and managed switches.
+To suppress accounting events, navigate to Operations > Event Analytics > Events page, select the event and choose Actions > Add Suppressor. - g) Click Add Rule.